Imaginaerum (film): Development

 In the beginning of autumn 2008, Nightwish frontman Tuomas Holopainen first introduced the idea for the film to fellow band members and to film director Stobe Harju with whom the band had worked on the music video for "The Islander".
 Harju immediately liked the concept.
 Holopainen's original idea was to shoot a music video for each of the thirteen songs of the album, but Harju suggested they should also include dialogue.
 Both started pre-production on Imaginaerum and Harju wrote a 70-page first draft of the screenplay based on Holopainen's original ideas.
 It was decided that instead of a collection of separate music videos they should create a full movie with a bigger story.
 The film was developed simultaneously with the album.

 On the story, Holopainen commented: "I wanted to convey a positive message and a sense of carpe diem.
 The movie is about the joy of being alive and the beauty of the world."
 For the visuals of the film, he cited the works of Tim Burton, Neil Gaiman and Salvador Dalí as inspirations.
 Harju described the musical style of Imaginaerum as "a cross between Moulin Rouge! and Pink Floyd's The Wall".
 The film will heavily feature CGI and other special effects.

-Nightwish members will appear both as themselves playing some of the songs and in small supporting roles featuring dialogue.
-Holopainen will appear as "a gray and wrinkled 50-year-old".
+Nightwish members appear both as themselves playing some of the songs and in small supporting roles featuring dialogue.
+Holopainen appears as "a gray and wrinkled 50-year-old".
 Harju wanted the audience "to feel the presence of Nightwish" and designed the names of the characters the band members are playing to resemble their own names: Anette Olzon plays Ann, Tuomas Holopainen plays Tom, Marko Hietala plays Marcus, Emppu Vuorinen plays Emil and Jukka Nevalainen plays Jack.